-If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
-Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower.

-If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
-We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive.
+- If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
+Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower. - If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
+We will calculate the amount you pay per day for your drug (the daily cost-sharing rate) and multiply it by the number of days of the drug you receive.

-Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug
+Section 5.4 A table that shows your costs for a long-term (90-day) supply drug

-For some drugs, you can get a long-term supply (also called an "extended supply").
-A long-term supply is up to a 90-day supply.
+For some drugs, you can get a long-term supply (also called an extended supply).
+A long-term supply is a 90-day supply.